 - Complete oversight of the federal novation in contract law process (this involves oversight of and collaboration with buyers and or seller’s attorneys.
 Who handles the state law process;

 - Drafting contract novation agreements pursuant to FAR 42.1204;

 - Assessing how a buyer’s small business size status can be affected (this is a common problem missed by the parties);

 - Assessment of mergers and acquisitions of federal government contractors;

-- Overseeing the contract novation process for asset purchase business sales;
+- Overseeing asset purchase business sales;

 - Working with your local state attorneys through the buying and selling process, and

 - Help for small businesses that are SBA 8(a) certified or some other government small business designation such as SDVOSB, HUBZone or others.
 Learn more about the small business set aside rules.

 - Get help with small business size and bid protest issues involving government novation in contract law

 When is a Novation Required Under FAR 42.12?